 There are numerous winter coats with such attributes although the Columbia Sportswear Long Down Winter Jacket seems to stand out.
 It is long, thick, soft, insulated, and well ventilated.
 All these attributes work hand in hand to the body from cold.

 3. What is the best clothing for extreme cold?

 Extreme cold demands clothes that are of thick, warm and well insulated.
 Moreover, the clothing ought to consist of a water repellent material.
 That is not all; the clothing should be tight fitting to curb the loss of heat from the body.

 4. What to wear in freezing conditions?

 You need a comfortable flannel shirt and a pair of fleece tights.
 The next layer should comprise of a cardigan and a pair of hiking pants or jeans.
 You can cover up with a wrap-style wool coat.
 Of course, your feet need to be protected too and that is where a pair of hiking boots come in.
 The head, neck, and hand need to remain warm too.
 For that, you require a knit headband, thick scarf, and warm gloves respectively.

 5. What should I pack for extreme cold weather?

 You need to pack up base layer clothing such as base layer shirts and fleece tights.
 Other than that, warm thick socks are a necessity for the feet although thin socks are great too.
 Cold weather hiking gear should be packed in layers.
 Most importantly, you need proper boots not to mention a cold-weather jacket and pair of pants.

 6. Are North Face jackets worth it?

 These jackets tend to be quite costly although their performance and functionality are next to none.
-If you want a jacket that will serve you for a long time and still deliver the best results, a North Face jacket would be right for the job.
+If you want a jacket that will serve you for a long time and still deliver the best results, The North Face jacket would be right for the job.

 7. What temperature should you wear thermals?